Skip to main content

 Your agent decides what to do and what data to send; the LithoBlocks API handles how (the Slack message).

-2. One HTTP call: POST to the compile or send endpoint; return success or error to the agent.
+2. One HTTP call: POST /v1/templates/compile or POST /v1/templates/send with a JSON body; return success or error to the agent.

 3. Optional: Use webhooks for two-way flows (e.g. button click in Slack triggers the agent).